Panna Udvardy

 Panna Udvardy (/hu/; born 28 September 1998) is a Hungarian professional tennis player.

-She has a career-high WTA singles ranking of world No. 76, achieved on 12 September 2022 and a doubles ranking of No. 65, achieved on 24 October 2022.
+She has a career-high singles ranking of world No. 59, achieved on 25 May 2026, and a best doubles ranking of No. 65, achieved in October 2022.

-Udvardy has won one WTA Tour doubles title at the 2025 Iași Open, partnering with Veronika Erjavec.
+Udvardy has won one WTA Tour title in doubles, at the 2025 Iași Open, with Veronika Erjavec, and two WTA 125 tournaments in singles.

 Career

 2017: WTA Tour debut

 Udvardy made her WTA Tour main-draw debut at the 2017 Hungarian Ladies Open in the doubles tournament, partnering with Anna Blinkova.

-2021–23: Major debut & WTA 125 singles & doubles titles, top 100
+2021–23: Major debut & WTA 125 titles, top 100

 She reached her first final on the WTA Challenger Tour at the 2021 Montevideo Open, losing to Diane Parry in straight sets.
 She made her top 100 debut at world No. 96, on 29 November 2021.

 Udvardy reached her maiden Tour doubles final at the WTA 500 2022 Sydney International, partnering Vivian Heisen, losing to Anna Danilina and Beatriz Haddad Maia.

 She made her Grand Slam tournament debut at the 2022 Australian Open, losing to Victoria Azarenka in the first round.

-Playing with Mayar Sherif, Udvardy won her first WTA 125 doubles title at the Karlsruhe Open, defeating Yana Sizikova and Alison Van Uytvanck in the final.
+Playing with Mayar Sherif, Udvardy won her first WTA 125 doubles title at the 2022 Karlsruhe Open, defeating Yana Sizikova and Alison Van Uytvanck in the final.

 Making her debut at the Wimbledon Championships, she recorded her first major win, defeating Tamara Zidanšek, before losing to 24th seed Elise Mertens in the second round.